-1. Pull onto the hard shoulder stopping as far to the left as possible and with your wheels turned to the left.
+- Pull onto the hard shoulder, stopping as far to the left as possible and with your wheels turned to the left.
 Leave your sidelights on and use your hazard flashers.
-If you cannot get your vehicle onto the hard shoulder don’t attempt to place any warning device on the carriageway.
+If you cannot get your vehicle onto the hard shoulder, don’t attempt to place any warning device on the carriageway.
 Switch on your hazard warning lights and leave your vehicle only when you can safely get clear of the carriageway.

-3. Ensure that passengers keep away from the carriageway and hard shoulder, and that children are kept under control.
-It’s best to retreat up the bank, or behind a barrier if this is possible.
+- Ensure that passengers keep away from the carriageway and hard shoulder and that children are controlled.
+It’s best to retreat up the bank or behind a barrier if possible.

-5. Once you’re in a safe place use a mobile phone to log a breakdown on the AA App or call the AA if you’re a member (for AA breakdown call 0818 66 77 88).
+- Once you’re in a safe place, use a mobile phone to log a breakdown on the AA App or call the AA if you’re a member (for AA breakdown, call 0818 66 77 88).
 You should also call TII’s Motorway Control Centre on 0818 715 100 and let them know where you are.

-7. If using an emergency telephone face oncoming traffic while making the call.
+- If using an emergency telephone, face oncoming traffic while making the call.